-Deliciously sweet and spicy, this Roasted Red Pepper Hummus is a nice variation of the classic hummus.
+Deliciously sweet and spicy, Roasted Red Pepper Hummus is a nice variation of the classic hummus.
 This homemade spicy dip which has a smoky and nutty flavor from the charred red bell pepper and chickpeas will surely satisfy your taste buds.
 Do give it a try!

 The charred red bell pepper not only gives a beautiful smoky sweetness to the hummus but also adds to its color.
 This red hummus has an earthy and smoky taste to it.

 The robust flavors from the roasted red bell peppers compliment the nutty taste of the chickpeas really well in this Pepper Hummus.

 This Red Bell Pepper Hummus is,

 Chickpeas – This is the key ingredient of the Hummus recipe.
 I have used dry chickpeas and cooked them until soft but you can definitely use canned ones to save time.
 Just rinse them well and grind with roasted bell pepper and other ingredients.